richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

     email: rsalz@akamai.com
 normative:
   RFC2028: RFC2028
-  IANAMOU: RFC2860
   IANADOCS: BCP26
   MEETINGS: RFC8719
   IAB: BCP39
-  IESG: RFC3710
   IETFPROCS: BCP9
   IRTF: RFC2014
-  IABIRTF: RFC4440
-  IRTFPRIMER: RFC7418
-  IRTFCHAIR: RFC7827
   IPRRIGHTS1: BCP78
   IPRRIGHTS2: BCP79
   NOMCOM: BCP10
   WGPROCS: BCP25
+informative:
   ISOC:
     target: https://www.internetsociety.org/about-internet-society/governance-policies/by-laws/
     title: Amended and restated By-Laws of the Internet Society
     date: March, 2021
-informative:
   ISOCIETF: RFC8712
   COPYRIGHT: RFC8721
   TRUSTEES: RFC8715
+  IABIRTF: RFC4440
+  IANAMOU: RFC2860
+  IESG: RFC3710
+  IRTFCHAIR: RFC7827
+  IRTFPRIMER: RFC7418

 --- abstract

-This document describes the individuals and organizations involved in the IETF standards process as described in {{IETFPROCS}}.
+This document describes the individuals and organizations involved in the IETF standards process as described in IETF BCP 9.
 It includes brief descriptions of the entities involved, and the role they play in the standards process.
+This document obsoletes RFC 2028.

 --- middle

-# The IETF Standards Process
+# Introduction

 The process used by the IETF community for the standardization of protocols and procedures is described in {{IETFPROCS}}.